EnterpriseDB/tpa/docs/configure-cluster.md

 ### Design Considerations

 When creating a PostgreSQL cluster using TPAexec, it is worth spending a little preparation time to work out  some of the details.
-You should decide whether the cluster requires resilience - if so, how much?
+You should decide whether the cluster requires resilience--if so, how much?
 What topology of replication will be used?

-AWS regions have multiple Availability Zones connected via low-latency links, however Data Centres (**DC**s) hosting all the AZs in a region are hosted in the same geographic location, so consideration should be taken as to what Disaster Recovery (**DR**) resilience is appropriate, and whether DCs should be placed in different regions.
-An AWS VPC can span multiple AZs, however it does not span regions, so when creating multi-region clusters, something like OpenVPN can be used to provide connectivity.
+AWS regions have multiple Availability Zones connected via low-latency links;
+however, Data Centres (**DC**s) hosting all the AZs in a region are hosted in the same geographic location, so consideration should be taken as to what Disaster Recovery (**DR**) resilience is appropriate, and whether DCs should be placed in different regions.
+An AWS VPC can span multiple AZs; however, it does not span regions, so when creating multi-region clusters, something like OpenVPN can be used to provide connectivity.

 For a Highly Available (HA) cluster, you will need to place at least 3 DB servers in the main DC (DC 1), so that in the event of the current master failing and a standby being promoted, the new master still has one standby available locally as a failover target.

 To achieve DR resilience, you should place backup standby DB servers in a second DC (DC 2), replicating them directly or by using cascading replication.
-If using **repmgr** to manage automatic failover, then care needs to be taken to avoid a split-brain scenario.
+If using **repmgr** to manage automatic failover, then take care to avoid a split-brain scenario.
 Split-brain can happen when there is a network failure between both DCs, where a DB server in the DC 2 is promoted to master, so that there are masters in both DCs.
-To avoid this, it's possible to set up a "*witness server*" in DC 1 - if repmgr can't see either the witness or the primary server, it decides that there is a network failure and doesn't promote itself as master.
+To avoid this, it's possible to set up a "*witness server*" in DC 1--if repmgr can't see either the witness or the primary server, it decides that there is a network failure and doesn't promote itself as master.

 **Example of cascading replication**